jamesrharwood/thesis/data/iv_changes.md

 relation_ids: [create-tools, create-early-guidance]
 stakeholder_ids: [equator, developers, publishers, funders, ethics, institutions, conferences, preprints, registries]
 stage: ongoing
+idea_count: 4
 ---

 * Consider creating email campaigns to prompt researchers at early stages.
-* The EQUATOR website could encourage visitors to use RGs for planning and drafting research.
+* The EQUATOR website could encourage visitors to use reporting guidelines for planning and drafting research.
-* Web resources could be optimised for search terms like "protocol", "research plan" or "funding application".^JH^
+* Websites could be optimised for search terms like "how to write [study type]", "protocol", "research plan" or "funding application".
+For example, reporting guideline pages on EQUATOR's website rank highly in Google searches for "STROBE checklist" but not "How to write an observational epidemiology study".^JH^
 * Writing clubs and writing training could flag reporting guidelines.

 ---

 id: design-agnostic
-title: Keep RGs agnostic to design choices
+title: Keep reporting guidelines agnostic to design choices
 barrier_ids: [feel-restricted, feel-transparent, believed-costs, what-are-rgs]
 intervention_fn_ids: [education]
 relation_ids: [keep-short, value-statement]
 stakeholder_ids: [developers]
 stage: development
+idea_count: 3
 ---

 <!-- #ASK Olga: is this negative education? -->

-Encourage transparent reporting regardless of design choices.
+Ask authors to describe methods transparently without making assumptions about, or prescribing, methods or design choices.
+For example, an instruction to "describe how you determined your sample size" may be more helpful than "report your sample size calculation" for authors who encounter checklists at submission and did not perform a sample size calculation before collecting data.

 Avoid recommending or admonishing design choices within the reporting guidance because:

 * doing so may make authors feel nervous or ashamed, and therefore _less_ likely to report transparently;
 * design advice elongates reporting guidelines;
-* including design advice may give the impression that the guideline is for designing or appraising design.
+* including design advice may give the impression that the reporting guideline is for designing or appraising design.

 Consider linking to external design or appraisal tools instead.